 It was a demanding job to deploy, reinforce and supply these groups from the air.
 The planes had to operate on the edge of their range and navigate under challenging winter conditions.
 Reinforced by Norwegian resistance fighters and personnel from Operation Woodlark, they blew up the Tangen bridge south of Snåsa, 15.
 April.
 On April 23., they blew up 2.5 km of railway in the valley Lurudalen, north of Snåsa.
 Whether the actions were important for the end of the war, historians disagree, but the operations still stand as a human and military feat in the service of freedom.

-During one of the flight missions, a plane crashed on the mountain Plukkutjønnfjellet, which is northwest of Gjefsjøen.
+During one of the flight missions, a plane crashed on the mountain Plukkutjønnfjellet, northwest of Gjefsjøen.
 All 12 on board perished.
 A memorial monument was erected in 1949 at the site of the plane crash.
 A few days before the liberation, a German patrol arrived at Gjefsjøen.
 Clashes broke out between the Germans and the saboteurs.
 All five German soldiers were killed and one Norwegian was wounded.

 Today Task Force RYPE of the Norwegian Homeguard in Trøndelag has taken the name from the mission.